WNUF Halloween Special

-WNUF Halloween Special is a 2013 American comedy horror film directed primarily by Chris LaMartina, who also helped to co-write the film.
+WNUF Halloween Special is a 2013 American comedy horror analog horror film directed primarily by Chris LaMartina, who also helped to co-write the film.
 Parody commercials are shown throughout the film, some of which were written and directed by persons other than LaMartina.
 Its plot follows a television personality that decides to investigate strange supernatural occurrences at a house purported to be haunted.

 A sequel was released in 2022 under the title Out There Halloween Mega Tape.

 Synopsis

 The film presents itself as an off-air recording of television station WNUF's Halloween special that aired on October 31, 1987.
 The movie's main plot centers upon Frank Stewart (Paul Fahrenkopf), a television reporter that has decided to broadcast himself live as he and four other people (including the cameraman) investigate the Webber House, the site of the brutal murder of a husband and wife.
 Donald Webber, the suspected murderer and the couple's son, claims that he was commanded to murder his parents by demonic entities that he accidentally summoned using a Ouija board.
 Since that day, the house has been reported to be haunted and an anonymous police officer testifies that he and other fellow police officers have witnessed paranormal activity at the house.
 Frank initially treats the broadcast as a novelty, even going so far as to dismiss the concerns of paranormal investigators Louis and Claire Berger (Brian St. August and Helenmary Ball), as Claire immediately states that the house contains a menacing presence and that they are in danger as long as they are in the house.
 He tries to dissuade fears by bringing in Father Joseph Matheson (Robert Long II), who Frank claims is versed in Catholic exorcism rites, despite the priest's assertion that he only has a perfunctory knowledge of the rites and has never actually performed an exorcism.